RP9 File Format Information

 - Natively compressed format (additional ZIP is not necessary)

-- Is recognizable as its own content type when downloading and opening (unlike the generic ZIP)
+- Is recognizable as its own content type when downloading or opening (unlike the generic ZIP)

 - Preserves and respects original image files and names (original files can be extracted back from RP9)